 Like most Bluetooth headphones, the ATH-M50xBT have too much latency to be suitable for watching video content and gaming.
 However, they do support the aptX codec, but the latency issues will still be noticeable.
 You can use the headphones passively with the 1/8” TRRS cable to get rid of these problems.

 The Audio-Technica M50xBT are good wireless headphones for critical listening.
 They have a good and well-balanced audio reproduction, suitable for a wide variety of music genres.
 They are the wireless equivalent of the very popular wired ATH-M50x, and their good build quality is practically the same.
 They also have wide and well-padded ear cups that should fit most ears.
 They have controls on the ear cup and can also be used wired with the included audio cable, even if the battery is dead.
 See our recommendations for the best wireless headphones, the best studio headphones and the best headphones under $200.

-The Sony WH-CH700N are slightly better headphones than the ATH-M50xBT.
-They are compatible with the Sony Headphones Connect app which allows lots of sound customization options while the Audio-Technica app lacks features.
+The Sony WH-CH700N are slightly better headphones than the Audio-Technica ATH-M50xBT.
+They are compatible with the Sony Headphones Connect app which allows lots of sound customization options, while the Audio-Technica app lacks features.
 Also, they are noise canceling headphones, but this feature doesn’t actually seem to perform well.
 The Sonys are also very sensitive to glasses.
 On the other hand, the Audio-Technicas are better-built headphones and have better wireless range thanks to the Bluetooth 5.0 support.